WPChill/imageseo-wordpress/readme.txt

 ImageSEO is a WordPress plugin that optimize your images for search engines.
 Search engine optimization and web marketing strategy often neglect their images.
 Stop doing this mistake and take control back on your WordPress Medias !
 Our SEO plugin optimize - in 2 minutes - all your images with what search engines want to see.
 Save time, rank to the top on image keywords, attract new visitors and increase your audience with ImageSEO plugin!
+The plugin allows you to dynamically insert "alt" attributes to your images using our application.

 With ImageSEO WordPress Plugin, you can automatically :
 <ul>